 Buying an individual health plan is an alternative to COBRA.
 An individual plan is one you buy from a broker or insurance carrier or through a state or federal Health Insurance Marketplace.
 Under the Affordable Care Act (ACA), loss of a job and related health coverage qualifies you for special enrollment.
 This means you can shop for and purchase an individual health plan even when it’s not open enrollment time.
+Depending on your expected income, you may qualify for subsidies on an individual health plan, which could make it a less expensive option than a COBRA plan.
 You can shop, compare plan details, costs, and more to see if this is a better alternative than COBRA insurance.
 Visit HealthCare.gov if you need to find an individual health plan.

 This information is for educational purposes only.
 It is not medical advice.
 Always consult your doctor for appropriate examinations, treatment, testing, and care recommendations.